 The BVI has a sub-tropical climate with temperatures that range between 77-85° F (25-29° C).
 Temperatures usually drop by 10° F (6 °C) at night.

 The British Virgin Islands was initially populated by the Ciboney Indians who arrived from the Americas.
 A few hundred years later, the Arawak Indians arrived from South America.
 The Arawaks peacefully inhabited the islands until the arrival of the fierce, aggressive and even cannibalistic Carib Indians from South America in approximately 1400.

 Christopher Columbus "discovered" the islands in 1493 on his second voyage across the Atlantic.
 Virgin Gorda was named so by Columbus because he thought the island resembled a reclining woman with a large belly.

-Although the Spanish claimed the islands, they were actually originally settled by French traders.
+Although the islands were claimed as a Spanish territory, it was French traders who originally made the first settlement.
 The Spaniards ultimately drove them off the islands but the French sought revenge and began raiding the Spanish settlements - thus giving rise to the Buccaneer Pirate tradition.
 There are many tales and reminders of pirates throughout the BVI, including the island of Dead Chest, where Blackbeard left behind 15 of his pirates as punishment providing only a bottle of Rum.
 Thus arose the song "15 men on Dead (man's) chest, yo ho ho and a bottle of rum", from R.L.
 Stevenson's Treasure Island.